alixizadi/SQL-Topics/sql.md

 ## 4. Query for Outputting Sorted Data Using `Order By`

-This query orders the results with respect to the attribute which is referenced using “Order By” – so for example, if that attribute is an integer data type, then the result would either be sorted in ascending or descending order; likewise, if the data type is a String then the result would be ordered in alphabetical order.
+This query orders the results with respect to the attribute which is referenced using “`Order By`” – so for example, if that attribute is an integer data type, then the result would either be sorted in ascending or descending order; likewise, if the data type is a String then the result would be ordered in alphabetical order.
 The order by clause is used to sort the data from the table.
 The order by clause should always be used in the last of the SQL query.

 >`SELECT EMP_ID, LAST_NAME FROM EMPLOYEE